Public advocate: Maine would benefit from new power line

 HALLOWELL, Maine — The public advocate says a proposed 145-mile (230-kilometer) transmission line across western Maine is “in the best interest” of electricity customers thanks to incentives negotiated with Central Maine Power.

-Barry Hobbins said Thursday the package provides a direct benefit to Mainers.
+Barry Hobbins told state utility regulators Thursday that the package provides a direct benefit to Mainers.

+But the National Resources Council of Maine environmental advocacy organization said that it doesn’t believe the project would guarantee a reduction in greenhouse gas emissions.

 The $1 billion New England Clean Energy Connect would provide a conduit for Canadian hydropower to reach consumers in Massachusetts.
 The utility is proposing $258 million in incentives for Maine that would boost the number of electric vehicle charging stations, subsidize heat pumps, improve rural high-speed internet, and help low-income customers.